 The cathedral is perhaps the most logical starting point after the museum.
 Built in 909AD, it has been significantly altered over the years.
 The 15th Century Gothic doorway with carvings of St Francis is worth a few minutes of closer scrutiny.

-Clonmacnoise's small churches are known as temples; a derivation from the gaelic teampall.
+Clonmacnoise's small churches are known as temples; a derivation from the Gaelic teampall.
 Each has its own distinctive character, and states of preservation vary significantly.
 Giving each of these sites the attention they deserve, not to mention the many sites outside the city walls, will not be easy for those bringing young families.
 But, for grown-ups interested in history, Clonmacnoise is a fascinating and vivid realisation of Ireland's past.

-Head first for the museum, an interactive multimedia experience housed in three conical huts designed to mirror the early dwellings of the region.
-The audiovisual presentation lasts 20 minutes but will provide important context for the rest of your time in Clonmacnoise.
+Head for the museum first, an interactive multimedia experience housed in three conical huts designed to mirror the early dwellings of the region.

 The Hill of Tara was once the seat of the High Kings of Ireland.
 According to legend, a quarter of all the landscape of Ireland can be seen from atop the hill and, at one time, every road in Ireland led there.
 Before it was used by the High Kings of Ireland, archaeologists believe that the focus of the area was a Neolithic passage tomb, dating back to 3,200 BC.
 The inauguration stone of the King of Tara, known as the Stone of Destiny, still stands today, in an area known as The Royal Seat.

-The Battle of Tara, which took place on the 26th of May 1798, saw the United Irishmen & Defenders suffered a heavy defeat at the hands of government forces.
+The Battle of Tara, which took place on the 26th of May 1798, saw the United Irishmen & Defenders suffer a heavy defeat at the hands of government forces.
 Two headstones on the hill commemorate the battle.

 From 1899 to 1902 the land around the Hill of Tara was extensively excavated by a group known as the British Israelites.
 The excavations resulted from the group's belief that the Holy Covenant was buried there, based on a connection between the Bible, Ireland and Egypt.
 Nothing of interest was found.

 As the hill itself and the area surrounding it can be rather rugged and unkempt, it is advisable to bring a good pair of walking shoes.
-There are certain beaten tracks to take, but to get the best views from the hill or to just head off-road a bit it's best to have decent footwear.
+There are certain beaten tracks to take, but to get the best views from the hill or to just head off-road a bit, it's best to have decent footwear.

 This is perhaps one of the more sedate attractions you'll find set against Dublin's bustling backdrop, and it's certainly not a day out for the kids, but the 45-minute tours are frequent and informative.
 A visit to the castle will appeal to anyone who has a keen interest in Irish history.